allaboutduncan/clu-docs/docs/features/folder-monitoring/integrations.md

 <figure><img src="docs/assets/monitor01.png" alt=""><figcaption></figcaption></figure>

 * **WATCH** is the source folder that will be monitored.
-Files in this location will have automated actions applied to them&#x20;
+Files in this location will have automated actions applied to them
 * **TARGET** is the destination folder where files will be moved as they are processed.

 ###